cesaraustralia/Dispersal.jl/docs/src/index.md

 ## Layers

-Layers provide overlay grids of raster data to models.
+Layers provide overlay grids of raster data to rules.
 They can be simple matrices, or sequences for time series data.

-Like models, than can be combined arbitrarily, in this case in a tuple.
+Like rules, than can be combined arbitrarily, in this case in a tuple.
 Methods loop through all layers to return a scalar that is the product of their outputs.